Save big (up to $1,875) on small business tools with our free membership, business.com+

 Lenders want basic information, such as how long you have been in business.
 However, they may also want to know how you plan to use the money you borrow.

 When applying, have your financial statements and tax returns for the last three to five years on hand.
-A projected income statement for the next year or two can also be helpful.
+Additionally, prepare digital versions of bank statements, accounts receivable reports and a detailed use-of-funds statement.
+Create a one-page executive summary that clearly articulates your business model, competitive advantages and growth trajectory.
 If you have plans for a strategic partnership, expansion or acquisition, have any relevant documents available.

 To strengthen your company’s financial position, implement low-cost marketing initiatives, such as contests and co-marketing campaigns with complementary companies, to increase revenue.
 At the same time, ensure you trim waste and reduce operational costs.
 These measures will result in higher profitability.